-Custodial care incident to services rendered in the home or hospitalization or confinement in a health facility primarily for custodial, maintenance, or domiciliary care, rest, or to control or change a person's environment.
+Custodial care incident to services rendered in the home or hospitalization or confinement in a health facility primarily for custodial, maintenance, or domiciliary care, rest, or to control or change a person's environment, except medically necessary services to treat Severe Mental Illness (SMI) and Severe Emotional Disturbance (SED) conditions.

 Drug addiction, or drug abuse treatment or rehabilitation on an inpatient, or day care basis, except as medically necessary to remove toxic substances from the body.
 Durable medical equipment including coverage for comfort or convenience items; disposable supplies except colostomy bags and urinary catheters and supplies consistent with Medicare coverage guidelines; exercise and hygiene equipment; experimental or research equipment; devices not medical in nature such as sauna baths and elevators, or modifications to the home or automobile; deluxe equipment; or more than one piece of equipment that serve the same function are excluded.
-Diabetic equipment and supplies are covered as set forth under Section 9: SFHP benefits.
+Diabetic equipment and supplies are covered as set forth on page 65 under SFHP benefits.